ruantsdo/Card/README.md

 A simple project to practice/demonstrate simple concepts in HTML and CSS

+## Online Demo ☁️

+You can see an online demo of this project through this link: https://card-git-main-ruantsdo.vercel.app, or if you prefer, run it directly from your computer.

 ## Requirements ⚙️

-- To run the project you must have NODE installed on your machine.
+- To run the project you must have **NODE.JS** installed on your machine.
 - To view/edit the code you must have a text editor installed, such as VSCODE for example.